Šarūnas Jasikevičius: Personal life

 In 2006, Jasikevičius became the first European player to have his own nominal basketball shoes manufactured by Adidas.

 In 2006, Jasikevičius married Israeli model Linor Abargil, the winner of the Miss World 1998 beauty pageant (as Miss Israel).
 They divorced in 2008.

 In 2009, he met Anna Douka, in an Athens bar.
 Currently, the pair have two children: a girl named Aila, who was born in 2010, and a boy named Lukas, who was born in 2012.
+Lukas plays basketball in Fenerbahçe U14.

 Šarunas' younger brother, Vytenis Jasikevičius, is also a professional basketball player.

 In 2015, his biographical book Laimėti neužtenka (English: To win is not enough) was published in Italian, Greek and Lithuanian languages.
 An English version was also soon released.
 Later on, Spanish and Israeli publishing houses also showed interest.

 On 21 July 2017, Jasikevičius married the mother of his two children, Anna Douka, after 8 years of relationship.
 The ceremony was held in Greece.
 Many famous basketball personalities attended the event, including Željko Obradović, Dimitris Itoudis, Mike Batiste, Paulius Jankūnas, Darius Songaila, and others.